sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/appropriate/appropriate.md

     title: 'Passend'
 }) }}

 People play an active and effective role in the workplace when the working environment, conditions and task enable them to do so.
-That’s why we shape these factors so that they suit people and enable them to make the most of their potential.{.lead}
+That’s why we shape these factors so that they suit people and enable them to make the most of their potential. {.lead}

 ### Example